MarceloFossRJ/MarceloFossRJ.github.io/_posts/2019-04-02-mongodb-psql-rails.md

 Mongoid is a ODM (object document mapper) framework for Mongo in Ruby.
 You can find more information [HERE](https://docs.mongodb.com/mongoid/current/).

-* Append to MongoID to your gemfile
+Append to MongoID to your gemfile
 ``` ruby
 gem "mongoid", "~> 7.0.2"
 ```
-* Run the Mongoid configuration installation script:
+Run the Mongoid configuration installation script:
 ```
 $ rails g mongoid:config
 ```
 Which creates the config/mongoid.yml

-* Configure Rails model generator when you install the mongoid gem and run its configuration script, mongoid becomes the default database for all generators.
-If you wish to keep the generetor to the SQL database (in this case PostgreSql), inside the Application class (config/application.rb)  add the following:
+- Configure Rails model generator when the *mongoid* gem is installed and its configuration script is executed, *mongoid* becomes the default database for all generators.
+If you wish to keep the generator to the SQL database (in this case PostgreSql), add the following to the Application class (config/application.rb):
 ```ruby
 config.generators do |g|
   g.orm :active_record
 end
 ```

-Now if you want to generate the model with MOngoDb then use following command.
+Now, if you want to generate the model with MongoDb then use following command.
 ```
 $ rails g model Test --orm=Mongoid
 OR